-Following ERG163’s withdrawal by Crosville in the 1984 it was saved from potential scrapping and an uncertain future by passing into the world of vehicle preservationist under the ownership of Gordon Bate.
+Following ERG163’s withdrawal by Crosville in 1984 it was saved from potential scrapping and an uncertain future by passing into the world of vehicle preservation through the new ownership of Gordon Bate.
 Gordon lived in the Manchester area and saved and preserved many other Crosville vehicles in his time including now preserved CRG106, CRG111 and CRG530, which would also eventually pass to other owners for further restoration, safekeeping and preservation.
-It is safe to say that Gordon played an instrumental interim role in saving and securing such vehicles from their ultimate demise.ERG163 having been repainted in CRG163‘s more simplistic cream and back livery under the ownership of Gordon Bate.
-Sticker fleet numbers have been applied.CRG163 returning to her old Crosville home at Amlwch depot, Isle of Anglesey, in the late 1980’s with Gordon Bate.
+It is safe to say that Gordon played an instrumental interim role in saving and securing such vehicles from their ultimate demise.ERG163 enters preservation and is repainted in CRG163‘s more simplistic cream and back livery under the ownership of Gordon Bate.
+The vehicle’s fleet classification during its time with Crosville is applied in standard National Bus Company grey stickers.

 ERG163 initially passed to Gordon in the dual purpose green and white livery as operated by Crosville.
 During his tenure of the vehicle he later adopted a derivative of the original cream and black livery but to a far simpler design, reapplying through sticker format the fleet designation of CRG163.
 Initially Gordon would attend many bus and coach rallies with the vehicle but over time began to withdraw.
 Over time the vehicle was withdrawn from any public appearance and mothballed, parked up at an unknown location for many years to come, rumoured to be on the outskirts of Manchester, somewhere.A New Chapter - Preservation 2002 onwards (Richard Jones)